JoaoCampos07/OnlineCourses.Dmitri.DI/Implicit Relationship Types/README.md

 				   use myField.Dispose() any time you want.

 Dynamic Instantion : Injects an auto-generated feactory for my component
 					 Allows me to Resolve<T>() without dependencies of AutoFAC.
 Without making use of their API's.
+(Of course, behind this scenes it uses the container)
 					 I dont use something like builder.Register((c, p) => new Reporting(c.Resolve<ConsoleLog>())).As<ILog>();
 					 instead i inject in my component the dependency like so : Func<T>...
 					 Them Why call myField() to construct the dependency with all his dependencies initialized.
 					 If i decide to abandon AUTOFAC I still calling a FUNC<T> a type of .NET.
 I not using AUTOFAC.

+Parameterized Instantiation : Like the previous one make an auto-generated factory.
+							  with this one i can provide a Func<TArg1, TArg2, T> instead of just Func<T>
+							  Them I call myField("John", 123)